devtut/generate/docs/r/reading-and-writing-strings.md

 ---
-metaTitle: "Reading and writing strings"
+metaTitle: "R - Reading and writing strings"
 description: "Printing and displaying strings, Capture output of operating system command, Reading from or writing to a file connection"
 ---